Ethical Hacking and Penetration Testing

 Alphabetical Scale, A(best) – F (fail)

-Evaluation by the lecturer and external examiner
+Evaluation by internal and external examiner

 Ordinary re-sit examination